-The Committee has established an Auditors' Engagement Services Policy (Pre-approval Policy) which sets out the services, which the independent auditors are permitted to perform and which are pre-approved by the Audit Committee in accordance with the Committee's policy.
-Unless a type of service to be provided by the independent auditor has received general pre-approval, it must receive specific pre-approval prior to such service being provided to the Company by the independent auditors.
+The Committee has established an Auditor's Engagement Services Policy setting out the services the independent auditor is permitted to perform, which are pre-approved by the Audit Committee in accordance with the Committee's policy.
+Unless a type of service to be provided by the independent auditor has received general pre-approval, it must receive specific pre-approval prior to such service being provided to the Company by the independent auditor.